A categorical account of the Metropolis-Hastings algorithm: MCMC foundations in Markov categories

-The first step always holds by Proposition~\ref{prop:inv_rev}, and the third because $\s$ is an involution.
-Likewise, the middle step holds if and only if $\P$ is $(\pi, \s)$-reversible, as can be seen by applying $\s$ to both left-hand wires and using the involution property.
+\begin{proof} (1) $\Leftrightarrow$ (2): Consider the following equalities: \begin{cdiag*} \tikzfig{pi-rev-proof-1} \end{cdiag*} The first step always holds by Proposition~\ref{prop:inv_rev}, and the third because $\s$ is an involution.
+The middle step holds if and only if $\P$ is $(\pi, \s)$-reversible, as can be seen by applying $\s$ to both left-hand wires and using the involution property.
+Likewise, the left- and right-hand sides are equal precisely when $P \circ s$ is $\pi$-reversible, which gives the statement.

 (1) $\Leftrightarrow$ (3) follows by a similar argument.

 (2) $\Leftrightarrow$ (4) $\Leftrightarrow$ (3) now follows by taking $\Q \coloneqq \P \circ \s$ and $\R \coloneqq \s \circ \P$. \end{proof}